Vladyslav-Vakaliuk/CryptoInfoBot/README.md

 A Telegram Bot with cryptocurrency price and some other cool features.
-You can check the price of a cryptocurrency in real time and set a daily price alert for the selected cryptocurrency
+You can check the price of a cryptocurrency in real time

 https://t.me/crazycryptoinfobot